AU$60.00raised of AU$25,000.00 goal goal

-The Port Macquarie Koala Hospital would like to raise money to purchase and distribute automatic drinking stations which will assist in helping koala and wildlife survival.
+Initially, the hospital’s aim was to raise money to purchase and distribute automatic drinking stations which will be installed in the burnt areas to help in koala and wildlife survival.

 UPDATE: Searching of the fire site has started and 7 koalas have been brought to the Hospital for treatment.
 L.I.N.R (Lake Innes Nature Reserve) Paul was the first admitted with burnt feet and hands.
 Paul was dehydrated and this photo is of him receiving some fluids.